-• Criterion 1: At least one study showing a statistically significant or substantively important positive effect.
+Criterion 1: At least one study showing a statistically significant or substantively important positive effect.

 Met.
-EIR® had one study that showed a substantively important positive effect and had a strong design.
+The one study showed a substantively important positive effect and had a strong design.

-• Criterion 2: No studies showing a statistically significant or substantively important negative effect AND fewer or the same number of studies showing indeterminate effects than showing statistically significant or substantively important positive effects.
+• Criterion 2: No studies showing a statistically significant or substantively important negative effect and fewer or the same number of studies showing indeterminate effects than showing statistically significant or substantively important positive effects.